EnglundE/ms1-tonysbakery/README.md

    2. Users can find the up to date opening hours on the home page under "opening hours" and on contact page.

+  ### Manual testing

+  * Testing of responsivness was done with help from Chrome dev tools, all responsive issues were found during coding process.
+Most of them solved during coding process.
+One issue still occurs, on smaller screens (less than 320px wide) the hamburger bar goes under the company name instead of next to it as supposed.
+    1. All tests are done by myself and in total 4 family members and friends.
+      a.
+On home page the hover function was tested in the navbar and social media links - Passed
+      b.
+On home page all links in the navbar was tested to see that the user gets to the correct page when klicked - Passed
+      c.
+On home page all social media links in footer tested to see if correct external link opens in a new tab when klicked - Passed
+      d.
+On home page all images and the google map was checked to see if they load as they should without issues - Passed
+      e.
+On product page all links in the navbar was tested to see that the user gets to the correct page when klicked - Passed
+      f.
+On product page the hover function was tested in the navbar and social media links aswell as the "more info" buttons - Passed
+      g.
+On product page all social media links in the footer tested to see if correct external link open in a new tab when klicked - Passed
+      h.
+On product page all images was check to see if they load as they should without issues - Passed
+      i.
+On about page the hover function was tested in the navbar and social media links - Passed
+      j.
+On about page all links in the navbar was tested to see that the user gets to the correct page when klicked - Passed
+      k.
+On about page it was checked that the image loaded as it should - Passed
+      l.
+On contact page the hover function was tested in the navbar, social media links and submit button - Passed
+      m.
+On contact page all links in the navbar was tested to see that the user gets to the correct page when klicked - Passed
+      n.
+On contact page the form was tested to check if Email Address is mandatory - Passed
+      o.
+On contact page the submit button was tested if it works - Works as designed = linked back to contact page)
+      p.
+On contact page the google maps link in the contact information section open google maps in a new tab - passed